flatcar/flatcar-demos/oscamp-kubernetes-2024/README.md

-The demo will need a temporary web server running on the host (we use python's built-in http:server).
+The demo will need a temporary web server running on the host (we use python's built-in http.server).
 Flatcar from inside the VM will need a well-known IP address to connect to (`wasm.yaml` uses 172.16.0.99), so we add it to the loopback interface:
 ```